 On an annual basis, a sample number of research papers and/or projects from all English courses taught that year will be evaluated by a panel of faculty members, using the standardized Assessment Rubric for English Major Writing (attached).
 The writing will be evaluated to determine if students can demonstrate a basic ability to use critical thinking.
-At least 90% of students sampled will score a 4 (competent-to-strong) or higher on the evaluation.
+At least 92% of students sampled will score a 3 (competency) or higher on the evaluation.

-Analysis: In AC 2020-2021, the target was met.
-Based on the analysis of the AC 2020-2021 results, the target was raised and courses were refined to increase and improve instruction in how to explore and render insight in argument, reasoning, and methodology.
+Analysis: In AC 2018-2019, the target was met, as 106 out of 114 (93%) student projects were judged competent or higher in their ability to use critical thinking.
+Based on the analysis of the results, in AC 2019-2020 action was taken to increase instruction on how to explore and render insight in argument, reasoning, and methodology.

-As a result, in AC 2021-2022, the target was not met, with 73 out of 120 (61%) student projects being judged competent-to-strong or higher in their ability to use critical thinking.
-This is the first cycle in which the assessment cycle was based on the percentage of students scoring competent-to-strong, which accounts for the target not being met.
+As a result, in AC 2019-2020, the target was met, with 121 out of 127 (95.28%) student projects being judged competent or higher in their ability to use critical thinking.
+This represents a 2.28% increase from the previous year.
+Increased instruction in critical thinking is the reason for this increase.

-Decision: In AC 2021-2022, the target was met.
-Based on the analysis of the AC 2021-2022 results, in AC 2022-2023, the faculty will implement the following changes to drive the cycle of improvement.
-The courses will be refined to increase and improve instruction in how to explore and render insight in argument, reasoning, and methodology.
-The target will remain set at 90% of student work receiving a score of competent-to-strong or higher on the Rubric for English Major Writing for AC 2020-2021.
+Decision: In AC 2019-2020, the target was met.
+Based on the analysis of the AC 2019-2020 results, courses will be refined to increase and improve instruction in how to explore and render insight in argument, reasoning, and methodology.
+A new target will be set at 98% of student work receiving a score of competent or higher on the Rubric for English Major Writing for AY 2020-2021.